Somrlik/advent-of-code/README.md

   - `cmake`
 - Optionally requires
   - `curl` for downloading of puzzle inputs
+    - Can be specified with `-DUSE_CURL`
   - `openssl` for some puzzles
+    - Can be specified with `-DUSE_OPENSSL`
+- Optional dependencies

 1. `cmake -S . -B build`
 2. `cmake --build build`